This privacy notice covers the following topics:

 - To prevent fraudulent claims

-Horwich Farrelly may be required, from time to time, to send a client’s details to third parties in order to aid the progression of the legal claim and/or ensure their information is handled securely.
+Horwich Farrelly may be required, from time to time, to send your details to third parties in order to aid the progression of the legal claim and/or ensure your information is handled securely.
 These third parties can include, but are not exclusive to:

 - Transcription services

 - Barristers Chambers